norwoodj/helm-docs/example-charts/sections/README.md

 # Sections

-This creates values, but sectioned into own section tables if a seciton comment is provided.
+This creates values, but sectioned into own section tables if a section comment is provided.

 ## Values

 ### Some Section

 | Key | Type | Default | Description |
 |-----|------|---------|-------------|
 | controller.extraVolumes[0].configMap.name | string | `"nginx-ingress-config"` | Uses the name of the configmap created by this chart |